grz0zrg/fsynth/README.md

 This is a web. additive/spectral/granular synthesizer/sequencer powered by live [GLSL code](https://en.wikipedia.org/wiki/OpenGL_Shading_Language)

 Fragment basically capture slices of a WebGL canvas at the display refresh rate and translate RGBA pixels value to notes, the notes are then interpreted and played by one of the synthesis engine method, with the additive synthesis engine, this is actually like generating the sound spectrum by code.
+The frame data can also be sent via OSC bundles.

 The content of the WebGL canvas is produced on the GPU by a collaborative GLSL script, this make it extremely fast and easy to do any kinds of pixels manipulations.